Experiencing uncertainty is nearly a certainty in the world.

-Whatever this year has brought you personally, you’ve likely been dealt a heavy hand of disruption, uncertainty, and change.
+Whatever life is brining you, you’ve likely been dealt a heavy hand of disruption, uncertainty, and change.
 In this article, we’ll explore our reactions to uncertainty from a brain-body-behavior standpoint, as well as look at strategies to cope through consistency and routine, positive wellness and self-care, and social connection.

 “Compared to U.S. adults in 2019, U.S. adults in April and May 2020 were more than three times as likely to screen positive for depressive disorders, anxiety disorders, or one or both, with more than one out of three screening positive for one or both.”NCBI